Membership Sites: How Your Virtual Assistant Can Help You Build One

 First of all, you need to have a good “why” for building your membership site.
 What are the benefits to members?
 What value will you deliver that will draw them in and encourage them to keep using the site?
 It’s a good idea to map out a plan of what your site will offer and how it will operate.
 You need to have an enticing “hook” for a membership site model to work.

-Secondly, you need to build a user-friendly site.
+Secondly, you need to build a user-friendly site (Here are 14 great business website examples that you can take a look at).
 Members should easily be able to operate the website and find what they need, otherwise, they will be discouraged from coming back.
 Your virtual assistant can be an excellent resource for helping you to build and maintain a membership site.
 They’re not web developers or coders, but they can help with the key tools that you use to put the site together.

 Here are some of the main tools that we operate with on membership sites: